DALLAS-FORT WORTH

 For the Television section, CHIP MOODY, longtime anchor at WBAP/KXAS, KDFW and WFAA-TV in Dallas-Fort Worth: Chip passed away December 26, 2001 after a 15-year battle with Hodgkin's disease and the effects of cancer.
 He is sorely missed.
 See Russ Bloxom's profile for a tribute to Chip's career.
 Chip was a longtime supporter of the Children's Medical Center with his annual Pro-Am Classic Golf Tournament, and backed the Children's Cancer Fund.
 Contributions can be made to the Chip Moody Child Care Fund, c/o Children's Medical Center of Dallas, 2777 Stemmons Freeway, Suite 1025, Dallas, 75207.

 For the Radio section, MICHAEL SELDEN, disc jockey extraordinaire for KLIF-AM, KNUS-FM, KVIL-FM, KXOL-AM, KPLX-AM and KIXK-FM: "Old Weird Michael" died March 11, 1997 from an asthma attack.
 He is sorely missed as well.
 Selden was best known for his "shuck-and-jive" technique, and for being a master of double-entendre and riding the fine line of blue humor.
-He was a master of "theater-of-the-mind," painting aural pictures and going beyond the listener's ears to make one think.
+He was a master of "theater-of-the-mind," painting aural pictures with his melliflous voice and going beyond the listener's ears to make one think.
+Selden was posthumously inducted to the Texas Radio Hall of Fame in 2006.

 AWARDS, AFFILIATIONS